Cemetery Board continues public meetings law violations amid probe by state ethics commission

 Bedortha also alleged during the conversation that he had been misquoted in the Prineville Review’s article following his first board meeting in September.
 He told the Prineville Review he would only comment on the record but not if the conversation was recorded.

 Editorial Note: Mr. Bedortha is a public official.
 To ensure accuracy, we recorded the interview despite his request not to, but we are respecting his intent by refraining from releasing the audio.
 Following a review conducted last month, we stand by the accuracy of our reporting and quotations from Mr. Bedortha in the October 2nd story.
-Additionally, our story did not contain any threats or insinuations of “going after” Director Bedortha if we did not “get information.”
+Additionally, our story did not contain any threats or insinuations of “going after” Director Bedortha if we did not “get information”, and such conduct would be entirely unacceptable.
 The full story is available here.

 In the same conversation, Bedortha and Wood also discussed the possible attendance of a “convicted felon” at the later scheduled meeting that day but did not name the individual.